Isilon/isilon_sdk/README.md

     print "Exception when calling ProtocolsApi->list_nfs_exports: %s\n" % e
 ```

-For more examples of coding to the Python PAPI bindings, see the test scripts in the `tests/` subdirectory of this repo.
+There are more examples of coding to the Python PAPI bindings in the `tests/` subdirectory of this repo.
+The tests currently run against a generic isi_sdk import which is how the bindings library is named by default if you build your own bindings.
+If you want to run the tests against one of the libraries you've downloaded from the prebuilt releases page, you should change the `import isi_sdk` lines to `import isi_sdk_7_2` or `import isi_sdk_8_0` depending on which one you downloaded.

 ### Bindings Documentation